-As for dining?
-San Jose’s diverse population has led to a remarkable collection of cosmopolitan restaurants.
+In the way of dining, San Jose’s diverse population has led to a remarkable collection of cosmopolitan restaurants.
 And since the city’s climate is so often gentle, meals enjoyed al fresco at sidewalk tables provide a special charm.
-Downtown San Jose’s liveliest dining and entertainment hot spot is San Pedro Square Market.
-But you’ll find a tempting range of restaurants along virtually every downtown street, and also in the South First Area and Willow Glen neighborhood.
-Plus, check out trendy Santana Row, a European-inspired shopping and dining destination just minutes from downtown.
+Downtown San Jose’s liveliest dining and entertainment hot spot is San Pedro Square Market, with more than 20 food vendors and a good choice of drinking options as well as outdoor seating.
+But you’ll find a tempting range of diverse restaurants along virtually every downtown street—with strong showing of Vietnamese and Mexican—and more options yet in Willow Glen neighborhood as well as trendy Santana Row, a trendy European-inspired shopping and dining destination just minutes from downtown.

 And no matter what time of year you visit, there’s a good chance you’ll be lucky enough to experience one of the city’s many special festivals.